 | Comments per post decrease year-over-year | -24% | Buffer |

-TikTok's search engine stat deserves more attention than it gets.
-40% of Gen Z now uses TikTok as a primary search engine - ahead of Google for certain queries.
-Recipe searches, restaurant recommendations, product reviews, travel tips.
-The way this generation discovers information has shifted platforms.
-If your strategy assumes Google is where people look things up and TikTok is where they watch dances, you have a strategy built on 2019 assumptions.
+The search engine stat deserves more attention than it gets.
+40% of Gen Z now uses TikTok as a primary search engine, ahead of Google for some queries: recipes, restaurants, product reviews, travel tips.
+The way this generation finds information has moved.
+If your strategy assumes Google is for looking things up and TikTok is for watching dances, it is built on 2019 assumptions.

 | Statistic | Value | Source |